 This question tackles two different issues and there will surely be respondents satisfied with the teachers but critical towards the resources.
 Make it possible for them to provide the right feedback by formulating the questions correctly.

-Questions which sound unconditional
+Questions that sound unconditional

 DON’T ASK : Do you always get up before 8?

-ASK : How many times a week do you get up before 8? (include diverse range of possible answers)
+ASK : How many times a week do you get up before 8? (include a diverse range of possible answers)

 It’s really hard to imagine, anyone could absolutely always get up before 8.